isaachinman/abroadwith-frontend/docs/performance-guide.md

 Sometimes, functions are called frequently/regularly enough to warrant memoisation.
 Really, any pure function can benefit from memoisation, and a lot of the components in this project are pure.

 Despite that, I haven't gone crazy with memoisation.

+## Caching

+TODO: write about caching public routes via express

+## Error Handling

+TODO: Write about winston transport to S3 bucket with /clientside-error endpoint etc
+NB: Importance of adhering to SUCCESS and FAIL suffixes